-This is the fourth post in the bloggERS Making Tech Skills a Strategic Priority series.
+This is the third post in the bloggERS Making Tech Skills a Strategic Priority series.

-As part of our “Making Tech Skills a Strategic Priority” series, the bloggERS team asked five current or recent MLIS/MSIS students to reflect on how they have learned the technology skills necessary to tackle their careers after school.
-In this post, Anna Speth and Jane Kelly reflect thoughtfully on adapting their mindsets to embrace new challenges and learn from failure.
+As part of our “Making Tech Skills a Strategic Priority” series, the bloggERS team asked five current and recent MLIS/MSIS students to reflect on how they have learned the technology skills necessary to tackle their careers after school.
+One major theme, as expressed by these three writers, is the need for a balance of learning inside and outside the classroom.